Art & Design (Foundation Studies)

 The course is delivered in three distinct stages.

-Students will explore the potential and limitations of a wide variety of media and materials.
-There is a strong emphasis in developing skills in observing and recording what you see, hear, think and feel.
+You will explore the potential and limitations of a wide variety of media and materials.
+There is a strong emphasis on developing skills in observing and recording what you see, hear, think and feel.
 In particular you will learn to recognise the importance and functions of drawing.
 Regular life-drawing sessions are an important part of your portfolio development at this stage.

-Students will bring together skills in working with media and techniques, their ability to select research methods and processes, and they will apply their understanding of the creative process to a number of set assignments.
+You will bring together skills in working with media and techniques, your ability to select research methods and processes, and you will apply your understanding of the creative process to a number of set assignments.
 You will be encouraged to develop your own critical understanding of contemporary, historical and related contexts.

 This stage takes the form of a final major project and end of year show.
 You will be encouraged to move towards specialisation in one of the main areas of study.
 These include: Fine Art, Ceramics, Graphic Design, Textiles, Printmaking, Sculpture and Lens Based Media.

 Formal assessment is carried out at regular intervals.
-At the end of the course students are required to mount an exhibition of work.
+At the end of the course you will be required to mount an exhibition of work.
 The awarding body is Edexcel (Pearson).

 Applicants will normally have gained an A Level in an Art and Design related subject at grade C or higher and also have achieved a further five GCSE passes at Grade A* - C. You will need to provide evidence of quality sketchbooks or project files at your interview.